Large Scale Time-Series Representation Learning via Simultaneous Low and High Frequency Feature Bootstrapping: Abstract

 \section{Abstract}

-Learning representation from unlabeled time series data is a challenging problem.
-Most existing self-supervised and unsupervised approaches in the time-series domain do not capture low and high frequency features at the same time.
-Further some of these methods employ large scale models like transformers or rely on computationally expensive techniques such as contrastive learning.
-To tackle these problems, we propose a non-contrastive self-supervised learning approach which efficiently captures low and high frequency time varying features in a cost effective manner.
-Our method takes raw time series data as input and creates two different augmented views for two branches of the model, by randomly sampling the augmentations from same family.
-Following the terminology of BYOL \cite{byol}, the two branches are called as online and target network which allow bootstrapping of the latent representation.
-In contrast to BYOL, where a backbone encoder is followed by multilayer perceptron (MLP) heads, the proposed model contains additional temporal convolutional network (TCN) heads.
-As the augmented views are passed through large kernel convolution blocks of encoder, the subsequent combination of MLP and TCN enables an effective representation of low as well as high frequency time varying features due to the varying receptive fields.
-The two modules (MLP and TCN) act in a complementary manner.
-We train online network where each module learns to predict the outcome of respective module of target network branch.
-To demonstrate the robustness of our model we performed extensive experiments and ablation studies on five real-world time-series datasets.
-Our method achieved state-of-art performance on all five real-world datasets.
+Learning representations from unlabeled time series data is a challenging problem.
+Most existing self-supervised and unsupervised approaches in the time-series domain fall short in capturing low- and high-frequency features at the same time.
+As a result, the generalization ability of the learned representations remains limited.
+Furthermore, some of these methods employ large-scale models like transformers or rely on computationally expensive techniques such as contrastive learning.
+To tackle these problems, we propose a non-contrastive self-supervised learning approach that efficiently captures low- and high-frequency features in a cost-effective manner.
+The proposed framework comprises a siamese configuration of a deep neural network with two weight-sharing branches which are followed by low- and high-frequency feature extraction modules.
+The two branches of the proposed network allow bootstrapping of the latent representation by taking two different augmented views of raw time series data as input.
+The augmented views are created by applying random transformations sampled from a single set of augmentations.
+The low- and high-frequency feature extraction modules of the proposed network contain a combination of multilayer perceptron (MLP) and temporal convolutional network (TCN) heads respectively, which capture the temporal dependencies from the raw input data at various scales due to the varying receptive fields.
+To demonstrate the robustness of our model, we performed extensive experiments and ablation studies on five real-world time-series datasets.
+Our method achieves state-of-art performance on all the considered datasets.